awsdocs/aws-powershell-user-guide/doc_source/saml-pst.rst

 Example 1: Set a Default Role with :code:`Set-AWSCredential`
 -------------------------------------------------------------

-This example sets a default role for a |TWP| session by using :code:`Set-AWSCredential`.
+This example sets a default role for a |TWPALL| session by using :code:`Set-AWSCredential`.
 Then, you can run cmdlets that require credentials, and are authorized by the specified role.
 This example lists all |EC2long| instances in the |uswest2-name| that are associated with the profile you specified with the :code:`Set-AWSCredential` cmdlet.